 With global companies such as IKEA investing sustainability throughout its whole business, it is clear how important being environmentally friendly it is to consumers.
 Studies show one-third of consumers (33%) now chose to buy from brands they believe are socially and environmentally friendly.
 A lot of people have the misconception that being eco-friendly is expensive and inconvenient, in this blog you’ll find out how being sustainable and eco-friendly will benefit your business as well as the environment.

 As a hair and beauty wholesaler, Ellisons have a lot to consider whilst looking at ways to reduce our carbon footprint.
 We understand that in this industry a large worry that comes with being sustainable would be hygiene factors as well as costs to our customers.
 We understand that our customers are more environmentally savvy than ever and making responsible choices when they can, influenced in turn by their end consumer.
-Salons want to be seen doing their bit, however, a lot of smaller companies aren’t able to make the changes so swiftly or affordably.
+Salons want to be seen doing their bit, however, a lot of smaller companies aren’t able to make the changes so swiftly whilst sticking to a tight budget.

-Health and safety needs to be addressed and the liability side of things has to be taken very seriously, especially when is comes to refillable packaging, ensuring there is no cross contamination or risk to the end consumer.
+Health and safety needs to be addressed and the liability side of things has to be taken very seriously, especially when it comes to refillable packaging, ensuring there is no cross-contamination or risk to the end consumer.

 Simple ways you can help the environment…

 - Go paperless – Paperless billings, bookings, calendars, you can do it all online.

 - Recycle everything you can

 - Reduce water waste